PsyTeachR/reprores-v3/docs/11-acknowledgements.md

 ```
 ##
-## To cite reprores in publications use:
+## To cite dataskills in publications use:
 ##
-##   Lisa DeBruine and Dale Barr (2022, Septmeber).
+##   Lisa DeBruine and Dale Barr (2021, Septmeber 18).
 Data Skills for
-##   Reproducible Research.
-R package version 3.0.
+##   Reproducible Science.
+R package version 2.0.
 Zenodo.
 ##   http://doi.org/10.5281/zenodo.6527194
 ##
 ## A BibTeX entry for LaTeX users is